 Healthcare professionals can find more information about this topic (only in Dutch) on the RIVM pages for professionals involved in COVID-19 vaccination

 Most children who have a SARS-CoV-2 infection do not develop severe symptoms if they become ill.
-That is why the COVID-19 vaccination is not offered to all children.
-Is your child being treated by a paediatrician, and in a medical risk group with a higher risk of severe illness from a SARS-CoV-2 infection?
-Then it is important for your child to get the COVID-19 vaccination to prevent severe illness and hospital admission.
+That is why most children do not need a COVID-19 vaccination.
+COVID-19 vaccination is still available for children with a high risk of severe illness from a SARS-CoV-2 infection.

 Children who have had the COVID-19 vaccination can still get a SARS-CoV-2 infection.
 However, after vaccination, it is much less likely that your child will become seriously ill or end up in hospital due to COVID-19.